What and how to Pack?

 • Water bottle.
 At least a 1-liter bottle.
 The best travel bottle ever is the Hydrapak Flux 1L.

-• light travel towel like our favorite from Cocoon.
-Their size large Ultralight Microfiber Towel is perfect for our trips.
+• light travel towel like our favorite from Pack Towl.
+Their Personal Towel is perfect for our trips.
+It’s not a bad idea to bring one large towel and one smaller towel.

 • Hand sanitizer.
 These are also available in Kathmandu.